department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/c&p-appointments/c&p-appointments-initiative-brief.md

-# Initiative Brief - Compensation and Pensions Appointments
+# Initiative Brief - Compensation and Pension Appointments
 ## Overview

+Looking to display the Compensation and Pension Appointments in VAOS.
+This feature would allow Veterans to view their upcoming and past Compensation and Penesion appointments.

 ---